uSwitch

 How do energy monitors work?

-A whole house energy monitor is a hand held screen that you can take anywhere in your house.
-The monitor communicates with a small separate unit that clips onto your electricity meter and tells you how much electricity you're using in real time.
+There are two kinds of energy monitors: whole house energy monitors, which are hand-held screens that you can take anywhere in your house.
+The monitor communicates with a small separate unit that clips onto your electricity meter and tells you how much electricity you're using in real-time.

 A more basic alternative to an energy monitor is a plug-in monitor.
 This is good for working out the power consumption of individual devices.